lablup/backend.ai/docs/user-api/exec-stream.rst

 Service Ports (aka Service Proxies)
 ===================================

-The service ports provides WebSocket-based authenticated and encrypted tunnels to network-facing services ("container services") provided by the kernel container.
+The service ports API provides WebSocket-based authenticated and encrypted tunnels to network-facing services ("container services") provided by the kernel container.

 All TCP traffic to a container service could be sent to a WebSocket connection